lakejs/lake-docs/reference/range.md

 ### commonAncestor <Badge type="info" text="Read only" />

-The deepest — or furthest down the document tree — node that contains both boundary points of the range.
+The deepest node, or the lowest point in the document tree, that contains both boundary points of the range.

 * Type: [Nodes](/reference/nodes.md)